Azure-Samples/bc-community-samples/toll-device-app/README.md

 ## Implementation
 You can connect to our private azure hosted ethereum network here: http://40.76.76.27:8501

+You can register your plate and recieve an ERC-721 token using metamask or any web3 browser app here: https://ethereum-toll.glitch.me/tollbooth This webapp also includes payment verification notifications.

 ## What we learned
 I wasnt a fan of private blockchains, until we got a private POA network running on Azure.
 It was super exiting to see the blocks getting mined and coming in as we were testing and making trasfers.
 We follows [this]() guide, which had some phrasing issues and small mistakes (I made a pull request with some improvements [here](https://github.com/caleteeter/smartcontractdev/pull/2)).
 Geth was a lot easier than I thought to get running.